On order continuous duals of vector lattices of continuous functions on resolvable spaces: Triviality of order continuous duals

 \subsection{Separable spaces}

 For separable resolvable spaces, the required separation property for $E$ in the main triviality result Theorem~\ref{thm:main_triviality_theorem} is simply one for a collection of pairs of points.

-\begin{theorem} Let $X$ be a non-empty separable resolvable space, such as \begin{enumerate} \item a separable space with the property that every non-empty open subset is uncountable; \item a separable $\textup{T}_1$ Baire space that has no isolated points. \end{enumerate} Then there exists an at most countably infinite resolving subset of $X$; in the cases \textup{(1)} and \textup{(2)}, every at most countably infinite dense subset of $X$ is a resolving subset of $X$.
+\begin{thm} Let $X$ be a non-empty separable resolvable space.
+Then there exists an at most countably infinite resolving subset of $X$.
+In particular, if $X$ is \begin{enumerate}[(1)] \item a separable space with the property that every non-empty open subset is uncountable; \item a separable $\textup{T}_1$ Baire space that has no isolated points, \end{enumerate} then every at most countably infinite dense subset of $X$ is a resolving subset of $X$.

 If $D$ is such an at most countably infinite resolving subset of $X$, suppose that $E$ is a vector lattice of continuous functions on $X$ with the property that, for every $x\notin D$ and every $y\in D$, there exists $f\in E$ such that $f(x)=1$ and $f(y)=0$.